DoE Delegtions Visit To Singapore Underlines Global Synergies In Accelerating Energy Transformation - UrduPoint

 - UAE

-- DoE delegtion's visit to Singapore underlines global synergies in accelerating energy transform ..
+- DoE delegtion's visit to Singapore underlines global synergies in accelerating energy transformation

 DoE Delegtion's Visit To Singapore Underlines Global Synergies In Accelerating Energy Transformation

+Chairman of the Abu Dhabi Department of Energy, DoE, Eng.
+Awaidha Murshed Al Marar, completed a successful visit to Singapore by participating at Singapore International Energy Week, held between October 29 and November 1, 2019.

-(UrduPoint / Pakistan Point News / WAM - 02nd Nov, 2019) ABU DHABI, 2nd November 2019 (WAM) - Chairman of the Abu Dhabi Department of Energy, DoE, Eng.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 02nd Nov, 2019) - Chairman of the Abu Dhabi Department of Energy, DoE, Eng.
 Awaidha Murshed Al Marar, completed a successful visit to Singapore by participating at Singapore International Energy Week, held between October 29 and November 1, 2019.

 The visit rounded off a fruitful week of engagements for the DoE delegation, in which Al Marar and Singapore Officials reaffirmed the strong ties between the UAE and Singapore and the importance of expanding collaboration and benchmarking across a range of energy sector capabilities, critical to accelerating the global energy transition.